cvxgrp/pymde/docs/_sources/index.rst.txt

 	:width: 32 %

 **PyMDE is easy to use.**
-It's very easy to get started with PyMDE.
-If your original data come as high-dimensional vectors or nodes in graph, you can call a high-level function to embed them into any target dimension, using just one line of code.
+It's easy to get started with PyMDE.
+With just one line of code, you can embed high-dimensional vectors or the nodes of a graph into any target dimension.
+Creating custom embeddings is also easy, because PyMDE separates the description of an embedding from how it is
-Creating custom embeddings is also easy, because PyMDE separates the description of an embedding from how it is computed: you say what kind of embedding you want, and PyMDE will compute it for you.
+computed: you say what kind of embedding you want, and PyMDE will compute it for you.

 In addition to computing embeddings, PyMDE can plot them (if the embedding dimension is three or less), create GIFs of the embedding